w3c-fedid/FedCM/src/drafts/delegation_oriented_api.md

       public key.
 Additional details are available in the [RP backend verification section](#rp-backend-verification).
     - RP stores the recovery code in addition to the user directed identifier.
-      The recovery code allows RP to sign in the user even in absence of WebID.
+      The recovery code allows RP to sign in the user even in absence of FedCM.
       See [recovery flow](#recovery-flow) for more details.

 ## Benefits